merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ### Checkpoint datapack

 If you have been summoned here, its because you haven't completed all the previous steps.
-That's alright, you can jump in starting from here, assuming you have completed [Step 1](#step-1-creating-a-fresh-directory).
-Simply download these files, and it will be _as if_ you completed Steps 2 through 4.
+That's alright, you can jump in starting from here, **assuming you have completed [Step 1](#step-1-creating-a-fresh-directory)**.

+Simply run the following commands, and it will be _as if_ you completed Steps 2 through 4.

 (If you completed Steps 2 through 4, don't run these commands!)

 ```
+# Downloads the profile database
-wget 03_CONTIGS
+wget -O 06_MERGED.zip https://figshare.com/ndownloader/files/35160844
+unzip 06_MERGED.zip
+rm 06_MERGED.zip

+# Downloads the contigs database
-wget 06_MERGED
+wget -O 03_CONTIGS.zip https://figshare.com/ndownloader/files/35160838
+unzip 03_CONTIGS.zip
+rm 03_CONTIGS.zip
 ```

 ### Carry on